sagemath/trac_to_gh/Issue 3724.md

 # Issue 3724: [with patch, depends on other ticket] faster hashs for Matrix_mod2_dense

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3724

 Original creator: malb